Katoria, Bihar

-Katoria is a community development block in Banka district, Bihar, India.
+Katoria is a community development block and Nagar Panchayat in Banka district, Bihar, India.
 It is one of the part of 11 blocks that make up the Banka district.
 It is part of Banka Lok Sabha constituency along with other assembly constituencies; namely, Amarpur, Banka, Belhar and Dhoraiya.
 Katoria Block is bounded by Chandan Block towards South, Belhar Block towards North, Banka Block towards East, Sangrampur Block towards North.
 Banka, Deoghar, Jhajha, Amarpur are the nearby markets to Katoria.
 Katoria consists of 223 Villages and 16 Panchayats.
 Jamua is the smallest Village and Katoria is the biggest Village.

-It is at an elevation (altitude) of 247 m.
+Geography

-The nearest large city to Katoria is Kolkata in west Bengal, and Patna in Bihar.
+The nearest large cities to Katoria is Patna in Bihar, Ranchi in Jharkhand and Kolkata in west Bengal.

-Radhanagar is a village near to Katoria.
-Radhanagar is situated 4 km from the main market of Katoria.
+Radhanagar is a village near to Katoria, located 4 km from the main market of Katoria.